County Laois: Demography

 As of the 2016 census, ethnically Laois was 84% white Irish, 8% other white, 2% black, 1% Asian, 1% 'other', with 3% not stated.

+As of the 2022 census, County Laois had a usual resident population of 91,284.
+Of these, 79.0% identified as White Irish, 0.9% as White Irish Travellers, and 9.2% as Other White ethnicities.
+2.1% identified as Black or Black Irish, 2.2% as Asian or Asian Irish, and 1.7% as Other ethnicities.
+5.0% of the population did not state their ethnicity.

 Economy

 Industrial parks are located in Portlaoise, Portarlington and Mountmellick.
 The county receives EU funding as it is part of the cluster of three regions (Border, Midland and West), colloquially known as "BMW", that qualifies for special funding aid.

 Agricultural activities occupy approximately 70% of the land area of the county (1200 km2).
 However agriculture's share of income in the "BMW" region has declined sharply in the past decade, and represented only approximately 3.9% of annual income (GVA) in 2005 Central Statistics Office.
 The remaining area includes considerable stretches of raised bog and the Slieve Bloom mountains, which are partially covered by coniferous forest.

 Culture

 Performing arts

 The county's largest theatre is the Dunamaise Theatre in Portlaoise which opened in 1999.

 There are many festivals held in Laois each year including: